 To ensure operational performance, the operational scenario is based on two satellites flying for each of the Sentinel-1, -2 and -3 missions.

-The Sentinel-4 and -5 instruments will be carried on host satellite platforms operated by Eumetsat, to be launched in 2017 and 2020 respectively.
-A Sentinel-5 precursor mission is planned to launch in 2014, to reduce the gap between Envisat, in particular the Sciamachy instrument, and the launch of Sentinel-5.
+The Sentinel-4 and -5 instruments will be carried on host satellite platforms operated by Eumetsat.
+A Sentinel-5 precursor mission is being developed to reduce the gap between Envisat, in particular the Sciamachy instrument, and the launch of Sentinel-5.

 What is meant by contributing missions?